Analyzing critical legal trends and developments across data, cyber, AI and digital regulations from around the world and beyond borders

 Author

-Johanna Moesch is an associate in the Firm’s Intellectual Property Practice Group in Zurich.
+Johanna Moesch is a senior associate in Baker McKenzie’s Zurich office and a member of the firm’s Commercial, Tech & Transactions as well as Data & Cyber Practice.
 Prior to joining Baker McKenzie she worked as an associate and senior associate in a major Zurich law firm and prior thereto as a law clerk in a Swiss district court.
-She was also a tutor and student research assistant at the University of Basel in the fields of public and private law.
 Johanna obtained a LL.M. degree from the Tsinghua University (Beijing).
 She is a member of the International Association of Privacy Professionals (IAPP) and since January 2021 a Certified Information Privacy Professional/Europe (CIPP/E).

 Author